- ASSOCIATE PROFESSOR Psychiatry

 B.S., University of Athens

 We found that PS1 interacts with ephrinB proteins, which are type I transmembrane proteins that function as ligands for the ephrinB receptors (EphBs).
 The ephrinB-EphB system is present at the neuronal synapse in the brain where it transmits signals from both the receptor and the ligand thus constituting a bi-directional signaling system.
 This system regulates very important cellular processes in development and adulthood including cell migration, axon guidance, angiogenesis and synaptic plasticity.
 It also participates in the regulation of two forms of long-term synaptic plasticity that are important for information storage in the brain, the long-term potentiation (LTP) and the long-term depression (LTD).
-PS1/3-secretase regulates the proteolytic processing of both ephrinB and EphB proteins and the EphB-induced phosphorylation of Src kinase, a process initiated by the eprhinB-EphB interaction.
-Src kinase acts as a second messenger regulating various cellular functions like phosphorylation of cytoskeletal proteins and assembly of focal adhesions and it participates in important brain functions.
+PS1/gamma-secretase regulates the proteolytic processing of both ephrinB and EphB proteins and the EphB-induced phosphorylation of Src kinase, a process initiated by the eprhinB-EphB interaction.
 PS1 mutations in familial Alzheimer's disease may thus disrupt the normal function of the ephrinB-EphB system in the brain affecting important brain functions.

-Dr. Georgakopoulos research goal is to study the role that PS1 may have in synaptic structure and function by affecting the physiological processing of ephrinB proteins and their EphB receptors as well as the ephrinB-EphB-mediated signaling.
+Dr. Georgakopoulos research goal is to study the role that PS1 may have in synaptic structure and function and in vascular integrity by affecting the physiological processing of ephrinB proteins and their EphB receptors, the ephrinB-EphB-mediated signaling and the expression of miRs.

-Baki L, Marambaud P, Efthimiopoulos S, Georgakopoulos A, Wen P, Cui W, Shioi, J, Koo E, Ozawa M, Friedrich Jr V, Robakis NK.
+baki l, marambaud p, efthimiopoulos s, georgakopoulos a, wen p, cui w, shioi, j, koo e, ozawa m, friedrich jr v, robakis nk.
 Presenilin1 binds cytoplasmic epithelial cadherin, inhibits cadherin/p120 association, and regulates stability and function of the cadherin/catenin adhesion complex.
-Proc Natl Acad Sci U S A 2001 Feb 27; 98(5): 2381-86.
+Proc Natl Acad Sci U S A 2001 Feb 27; 98(5).

-Georgakopoulos A, Marambaud P, Robakis NK, Baki L. Presenilin-1 is a regulatory component of the cadherin cell adhesion complex: Implications for Alzheimer's Disease.
-In: Iqbal K, Sisodia S, Winblad B, editors.
+georgakopoulos a, marambaud p, robakis nk, baki l.
+Presenilin-1 is a regulatory component of the cadherin cell adhesion complex: Implications for Alzheimer's Disease.
+In: iqbal k, sisodia s, winblad b, editors.
 Alzheimer's Disease: Advances in Etiology, Pathogenesis and Therapeutics.
-Chichester, England, John Willey and Sons; 2001. pp521-30.
+Chichester, England, John Willey and Sons; 2001.

-Georgakopoulos A, Marambaud P, Friedrich Jr, Shioi J, Efthimiopoulos S, Robakis NK.
+georgakopoulos a, marambaud p, friedrich jr, shioi j, efthimiopoulos s, robakis nk.
 Presenilin-1: A Component of Synaptic and Endothelial Adherens Junctions.
-In: Growdon JH, Wurtman RJ, Corkin S, Nitsch RM, editors.
+In: growdon jh, wurtman rj, corkin s, nitsch rm, editors.
 The Molecular Basis of Dementia.
-New York, New York Academy of Sciences; 2000. pp209-14.
+New York, New York Academy of Sciences; 2000.

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.